Eligibility for Food Pantry Assistance

-In the State of Ohio, income eligibility for food pantry assistance is determined by the Ohio Department of Jobs and Family Services.
-Any household living at 200% of the federal poverty level or less is eligible to visit the pantry.
+Have you wondered how to qualify for food?
+In Ohio, income eligibility for assistance is determined by the Ohio Department of Jobs and Family Services.
+Any household living at 200% of the federal poverty level or less is eligible to visit the LSS Food Pantries.
+Zip code or neighborhood does not determine eligibility.
 Scroll down for more information.

-Below are the current income guidelines, based on family size.
-This table shows yearly gross income for each family size.
+Income guidelines, based on family size, are updated annually by the Ohio Department of Jobs and Family Services.
+The links below go to documents with tables that show yearly gross income for each family size.
 If your household income is at or below the income listed for the number of people in your household, you are eligible to receive food.